 3. Amsterdam Canal Cruise

 An Amsterdam canal cruise is a great way to get to know this quirky city.
 You can take an uncovered or covered canal boat with a tour guide and glide through Amsterdam’s canals while sipping a drink.
-The tour guide will point out famous landmarks and give you intimate information about their city.
+The tour guide will highlight famous landmarks and give you intimate information about their city.
 It will also allow you to ask a local any burning questions about the city.

-Fun Fact: There are 1.6 millions bicycles in Amsterdam.
+Fun Fact: There are 1.6 million bicycles in Amsterdam.
 That is almost twice the population size.
 There is a graveyard for unclaimed bicycles that are eventually recycled.
 As well, most residents have two bicycles.
 They have a “crappy” bike for everyday use and when leaving their bicycle in areas where it may get stolen, and a “nice” bike for dates and outings.